barsv/ivan-pascal-xkb/README.md

 # About

 This XKB documentation is extracted from https://web.archive.org/web/20190724015820/http://pascal.tsu.ru/en/xkb/ It was originally created by Ivan Pascal.
 But looks like he doesn't maintain it anymore or at least I haven't found it.
-I was just reading his explanations on XKB and found them to be the easiest to understand one among other docs referenced at https://www.x.org/wiki/XKB/.
+I was just reading his explanations on XKB and found them to be the easiest to understand among other docs referenced at https://www.x.org/wiki/XKB/.
 I wanted to fix few typos hence I created this repo.

 # X Keyboard Extension